 Once a liver is available for your child, you and your child will be told to go to the hospital right away.
 This call can occur at any time, so you should always be ready to go to the hospital.
 At the hospital, your child will have some more final blood work and tests to be sure the liver is a match.

 Your child will then go to into surgery.
 The transplant may take several hours.
 This will vary depending on your child’s case.
 During the surgery, a member of the transplant team will let you know how the surgery is going.

 Liver transplant surgery requires a hospital stay.
 Procedures may vary.
 It depends on your child’s condition and the provider’s practices.

 Generally, a liver transplant follows this process:

 After the surgery, your child will go to the intensive care unit (ICU) to be watched closely.
 The length of time your child will spend in the ICU will vary.
 It is based on your child's condition.

 After your child is stable, he or she will be sent to the special hospital unit that cares for liver transplant patients.
 Your child will still be watched closely.
 During this time, you will learn all about caring for your child.
 This will include information about medicines, activity, follow-up, diet, and any other instructions from your child's transplant team.

 Your child's body may try to reject the new liver.
 Rejection is a normal reaction of the body’s immune system, or disease-fighting system, to a foreign object or tissue.
 When a new liver is placed in your child’s body, the immune system thinks it is a threat and attacks it.

-Rejection is more likely to occur 1 or 2 weeks after surgery.
+Rejection is more likely to occur in the weeks right after surgery.
 But rejection can occur at any time that anti-rejection medicines are not able to control the immune system response.

 It may not always be easy to tell when rejection occurs.
 High liver enzyme levels in the blood may be the first sign of rejection.